WhoIsCounting/WhoIsCountingIOSApp/Pods/AeroGearHttp/README.md

 Do you want to try it on your end?
 Follow next section steps.

-> **NOTE:**  The library has been tested with Xcode 6.1.1

 ### Build, test and play with aerogear-ios-http

 1. Clone this project

 2. Get the dependencies

-The project uses [aerogear-ios-httpstub](https://github.com/aerogear/aerogear-ios-httpstub) framework for stubbing its http network requests and utilizes [cocoapods](http://cocoapods.org) 0.36.0 pre-release for handling its dependencies.
-As a pre-requisite, install [cocoapods pre-release](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/) and then install the pod.
+The project uses [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) framework for stubbing its http network requests and utilizes [cocoapods](http://cocoapods.org) 0.36 release for handling its dependencies.
+As a pre-requisite, install [cocoapods](http://blog.cocoapods.org/CocoaPods-0.36/) and then install the pod.
 On the root directory of the project run:
 ```bash
 pod install
 ```